awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-launch-instance.md

 Follow the instructions in [Create an Amazon EC2 instance for CodeDeploy](instances-ec2-create.md)\.
 When you get to the part in those instructions about assigning an Amazon EC2 instance tag to the instance, be sure to specify the tag key of **Name** and the tag value of **CodeDeployDemo**\. \(If you specify a different tag key or tag value, then the instructions in [Step 4: Deploy your WordPress application](tutorials-wordpress-deploy-application.md) may produce unexpected results\.\)

 After you've followed the instructions to launch the Amazon EC2 instance, return to this page, and continue to the next section\.
-Do not continue on to [Create an application with CodeDeploy](applications-create.md) as a next step\.
+Do not continue on to [Create an application with CodeDeploy](applications-create.md) as the next step\.

 ## Connect to your Amazon Linux or RHEL Amazon EC2 instance<a name="tutorials-wordpress-launch-instance-connect"></a>